ideonate/cdsdashboards/docs/chapters/userguide/create_dashboard.rst

 Any errors during the build will be visible here.

-Once the Dashboard is built, click the 'Go to Dashboard' button to open the dashboard in a new tab.
+Once the Dashboard is built you will be automatically redirected to it.

 The user-friendly and safe version of the notebook is displayed: